Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 In a day and age where our smartwatches are letting us know how many steps we take during the day and are alerting us at regular intervals to stand up and move, the traditional office chair and desk configuration may not be the best situation for everyone.
 No matter how comfortable the best office chair might be, sitting in it for several hours consecutively probably isn’t good for anyone’s mental or physical health.
-That’s where this Duke Adjustable Standing Desk review enters the picture.
+That’s where the Duke Adjustable Standing Desk Review comes in.
 If you want to try a standing desk converter, check out the Fully Cooper Standing Desk Converter.
+Also, read our post on the best standing desks to discover other options.

-Having an adjustable height desktop computer stand allows you to work in either a sitting position, just as you would normally, or in a standing position, or to switch between the two regularly.
+Having an adjustable height desktop computer stand (like the Stand Up desk store crank desk) allows you to work in either a sitting position, just as you would normally, or in a standing position, or to switch between the two regularly.
 The Duke unit, manufactured and offered by BTOD (Beyond the Office Door), is sturdily built and offers enough customization features that it’ll fit the needs of a variety of people, whether in a home office or in a professional office setting.
+For a look at a similar desk, check out our review of the Actio standing desk.

 Summary: Because of its ability to be adjusted to meet different needs, the Duke Adjustable Standing Desk works well for either a person sitting at a desk the majority of the day and standing occasionally or vice versa.